 - Once a record has been thoroughly hand or machine cleaned, resist the temptation to rub any new dirt off with a T-shirt or other clothing.
 Use a DRY record cleaning brush for daily use instead like a carbon fiber record brush.
 Remember, that these carbon fiber brushes are for a quick DRY wisk in-between plays and are NOT to be used for deep cleaning with wet solutions.

-- After cleaning your vinyl records make sure to put it into a new paper or anti-static plastic inner sleeve as using the old sleeve will just put the old dirt right back.
-Mobile Fidelity and the Discwasher VPI sleeves are very nice.
+- After cleaning your vinyl records make sure to put it into a new anti-static plastic inner sleeve as using the old paper sleeve will just put the old dirt right back.
+Mobile Fidelity inner sleeves are very nice.

 - Store your record jackets inside heavy gauge plastic outer sleeves and use poly inner sleeves.
 This really helps in reducing the round scuff marks on the outer jacket and keeps it looking like new for years.